 4 Ways Telematics Can Help Fleets and Drivers During the Summer

 Summer is a time that many look forward to all year.
-It evokes memories of sunny days, vacations, burgers and hot dogs on the grill, time in the pool, and carefree attitudes that make the gray of winter feel galaxies away.
+It evokes memories of sunny days, vacations, burgers and hot dogs on the grill, time in the pool, and carefree attitudes that make the gray chill of winter feel galaxies away.

 When it comes to driving conditions, summer is more associated with clearer skies and long road trips than storms, flooding, and vehicle breakdowns.
-But that doesn’t mean fleets and owner-operators can take the warmest season for granted.
+But that doesn’t mean fleets and drivers can take the warmest season for granted.

-Geofencing solutions
+Geofencing solutions with weather alerts

 Suppose a driver is coming to the last few hours of his shift for the day.
 It’s a muggy June afternoon, the clouds are getting gray, and the wind is blowing ominously.
 He or she is in a region of the country where storms can pop up at a minute’s notice.